delawaremathguy/ShoppingList15/README.md

 * (*3 May*) Other variable names have changed and some syntax has been updated (e.g., `NavigationLink(destination: ...)` has been replaced by `NavigationLink { ... } { ... }`).
 * (*7 May*) I have introduced a new syntax idea as a possible replacement of uses of the now-deprecated `.alert(item: ...)` and `Alert` syntax, but only implemented it to confirm the deletion of Locations.
 See the code in AlertModel.swift.
 * (*7 May*) Removed the context menu in LocationsView to delete a location in the LocationsView with simples *swipe to delete* code.
+* (*16 May*) Implementation of DataManager and re-tooled MVVM design is off to a good start, but there is still development, cleaning, and testing to do.
+Note that all new development is being done on the `MVVM` branch and not on the `master` branch, so be sure to "checkout" the new branch to use it. (*If you get a save/stash change message before switching branches, just do it -- I continue having trouble with the .xcuserstate file, and i will probably add a .gitignore file.
+If you get an "unable to switch branch" error, please let me know*.)
+* (*17 May*) The MVVM branch was launched it to see if it makes sense to pull all the class functions from `Item` and `Location` into a single `DataManager` object, and to also pull the `PersistentStore.shared` global singleton and Core Data stack into this `DataManager` object as a local property as well.  the `DataManager` would be instantiated at the `App` level and then injected into the SwiftUI environment, and vend lists of `Item`s and `Locations` to SwiftUI Views.

+    - one advantage is that testability would then be possible, without a global singleton getting in the way (we'd still have to modify `PersistentStore` to work with an in-memory Core Data store).

+    - another advantage is that we can move more towards an MVVM architecture -- and in fact, as we do this, we replace all `@FetchRequest`s using `NSFetchedResultsController` objects inside `DataManager`.

+    - additionally, all exposed properties of `Item` and `Location` instances are now read-only properties, which means that SwiftUI views must go through the dataManager to make changes.  in theory, we could even vend not the actual (class) Core Data objects, but read-only, struct representations of them, and wouldn't that make SwiftUI very, very happy!

+    - and, just for good measure, all my previous "identifiable" sheets and alerts have been replaced by more direct uses of iOS 15 style `.sheet()` and `.alert()` modifiers.
+* (*17 May*) Fixed an issue with multiple Unknown Locations (an initialization oversight).
+However, once you open the app for the first time on a second device (when using the cloud), it's possible that you will create an on-device Unknown Location before then discovering an Unknown Location already exists in the cloud.
+The problem is solvable ... but i'll not go there for now.
+* (*17 May*) Cleaned up code in AddNewLocationView (although still a little quirky)
+* (*20 May*) The `DataManager` no longer vends dedicated lists to the ShoppingListView and the PurchasedItemsView ... each of those view is perfectly capable of filtering out the Items they display on their own.
+* (*24 May*) the new MVVM branch remains under development, but it is in pretty decent shape right now and appears to run without obvious issues.  some testing remains to be done, and i am still considering making more under-the-hood adjustments (example: a change in strategy about using `DraftItem` and `DraftLocation` objects for adding and modifying Items and Locations).
+* (*03 Jul*) minor comment updates, with added references to a Swift Evolution proposal (SE-0220) on my use of `count(where:)` and my use of the notion of a draftItem or a draftLocation that turns out to be somewhat the same as i saw in [a recent Stewart Lynch video](https://www.youtube.com/watch?v=VEHn4WanW5g).
+* (*04 Jul*) replaced references to uiColor: UIColor properties of Item and Location in favor of native SwiftUI properties color: Color.